ilyasabdut/wallet-transaction-backend/README.md

-# Crypto Wallet Application Backend
+# Wallet Transaction Backend

-This project provides a backend for a simple crypto wallet application using NestJS, Prisma, and PostgreSQL.
+This project provides a backend for a simple wallet application using NestJS, Prisma, and PostgreSQL.
 It includes functionalities for user management, transactions, and more.

 ## Features